 The best capture cards for PC gaming

-The most commonly used polar patterns can be found below.
+Here are the most commonly used polar patterns below.

-Cardioid: Records directly in front of the mic.
-For voiceover, music, and streaming.
+Cardioid: Records in front of the microphone.
+Perfect for voice-over, vocals, and streaming

 Bidirectional: Captures audio in front of and behind the mic.
 Ideal for one-on-one interviews.